Paperdoll (band): History

 The band gained international attention when they played at the Shanghai World Expo August 2010 on their first tour of China.

 On their second tour, in October 2010, they once again attracted TV headlines with record-breaking crowds during the closing of the Shanghai World Expo.
 They also made history as the final guests on EXPO 360, a show highlighting the best of the World Expo.
 Making headlines in the fashion world, lead singer Teresa Lee wore a dress by Flora Zeta.
 Chinese press, including People's Daily, praised the US band for their action-packed live performances.

 With a growing fanbase in China, in October 2011, PaperDoll returned for a third tour, aptly titled NY2CN: Can't Stop It!!! after their single "You Can't Stop It".
 In partnership with Loft Records in Tianjin, PaperDoll released an English/Chinese CD with 14 songs including a remake of the Chinese traditional song "Moon Represents My Heart" in China.
 The tour included stops at the World Leisure Expo in Hangzhou.
 This led to TuneCore featuring them in an article about how to break into the Chinese music scene.
-There were also features in Asiance Magazine, Yellow, HelloNanjing and on the cover of Asian Fusion.
+There were also featured in Asiance Magazine, Yellow, HelloNanjing and on the cover of Asian Fusion.